cloudera/hue/docs/sdk/sdk.md

 You should create an icon for your application that is a transparent png sized 55px by 55px.
 You'll probably want to put this in the header of your application to make it easy to recognize.
 We'll cover that when we get to the Jframe patterns and how to add a toolbar to your application.

-Hue includes a selection of around 1,500 small 16px by 16px icons that can be useful when making links that perform actions.
+HUE includes a selection of around 1,500 small 16px by 16px icons that can be useful when making links that perform actions.
 These are open source icons that you can use in your own applications as you like.
 You can find these in *desktop/core/static/art/icons/* and *desktop/core/static/art/led-icons/* and you can style your elements to use them like this (in your css file):

 	/* show an add icon next to the text of the link: */ .calculator a.add {